 Without the participation of volunteers, the project will be short on man power and funding, both of which are vital for the continued success of the programme.

 This entails cruising in a boat along the river and its tributaries along the 'corridor of life', to observe the endangered wildlife roaming the forest along the river banks.
-On these trips you will always be on constant look out for pygmy elephants and orangutans.
+On these trips, you will be on constant lookout for pygmy elephants and orangutans!

-The magical tropical rainforest of Borneo is the perfect setting for a family trek.
-The trek you will join involves an introduction to the flora and fauna of the rainforest and to what the rainforest traditionally offers the inhabitants in terms of medicine, food and survival.
-This is a great chance to ask questions and learn from an extremely experienced local guide.
+The tropical rainforest of Borneo is the perfect setting for a family trek.
+The trek involves an introduction to the flora and fauna of the rainforest, and to what the rainforest traditionally offers the inhabitants in terms of medicine, food, and survival.
+This is a great chance to ask questions and to learn from an extremely experienced local guide.

-As a family you will spend half a day with local school children working on conservation issues that the children deal with on a daily basis.
+As a family, you will spend half a day working with the local school children on conservation issues that they deal with on a daily basis.
 You will be provided with a framework and the project facilitator will guide you in the planning of this session.
-The idea is to share information about conservation activities, both in Borneo and in your home country and also to give the local school children and yours a chance to interact and understand different cultures.
+The idea is to share information about conservation activities, both in Borneo and in your home country, and also to give the local school children and yours own the chance to interact and understand different cultures.